 Samantha will be teaching people how to make natural and sustainable cleaning products, beeswax wraps, handmade soaps and bath products.
 This should help to reduce waste, by avoiding packaging and disposable goods.

-A small group of neighbours wish to contribute to the community by planting flower gardens in properties off Kirkstall Lane (Ash Road/Langdales and surrounding area) – particularly properties where landlords or residents are not currently able to maintain a garden.
-They will supply planters, hanging baskets, plants and aftercare to enable the community to enjoy bee and butterfly attracting flowers and natural wild areas where appropriate.
-The project is to be run by volunteers.
+A small group of neighbours wish to contribute to the community by planting flower gardens in properties off Kirkstall Lane.
+They will focus on properties where landlords or residents are not currently able to maintain a garden.
+They will supply planters, hanging baskets, plants and aftercare so that the community can enjoy bee and butterfly attracting flowers and natural wild areas.
+The project is run by volunteers.
 The project can easily be extended to other areas within the Kirkstall Valley region with the help of new volunteers.

 One Billion Rising Leeds

-One Billion Rising is a global response to the UN statistic that one in three women experience rape or serious violence, encouraging people everywhere to ‘rise’ against this issue.
-The One Billion Rising Leeds campaign celebrates the brilliant work of our local charities and supports them in their aims, through community collaboration.
-OBR Leeds will be facilitating workshops for Leeds residents to come together and get creative in expressing solidarity with the local charities that work towards ending violence against women and girls, and will print the artwork created in a booklet, to share in fundraising endeavours for these charities.
+One Billion Rising is a global response to the UN statistic that one in three women experience rape or serious violence.
+The One Billion Rising Leeds campaign celebrates the brilliant work of our local charities.
+OBR Leeds will be facilitating workshops for Leeds residents to get creative in expressing solidarity with the local charities that work towards ending violence against women and girls.
+They will print the artwork created in a booklet, to share in fundraising endeavours for these charities.

 Park Green Community Project

 Park Green is a community-owned space in Armley, which is in desperate need of some improvements.
-Residents are coming together to change the Green into an ecological community space, with a new bee-friendly border with indigenous wildflowers, insect hotels, communal composting for kitchen waste and maintenance to the iron fence.
-The project hopes to encourage residents to take pride in their local green spaces, share skills and knowledge by getting involved in gardening and to engage with recycling, especially our food scraps which often end up in landfills.
+Residents are coming together to change the Green into an ecological community space.
+They’ll be creating a new bee-friendly border with indigenous wildflowers, insect hotels, communal composting for kitchen waste and maintenance to the iron fence.
+The project hopes to encourage residents to take pride in local green spaces, to share their skills and knowledge and to engage in recycling.
 The grant will be used for tools needed for the work on the land.

 Bramley Bloomers Edible Beds